denisurusov/omcmeta/docs/overview.md

 ### Overview
-#### Batch 1
  - OMC -  as a software **product** - consists of a number of **components**
- - Components undergo a life cycle
+ - Components undergo a LifeCycle
- - Life cycle is driven by actors
+ - Life cycle is driven by Actors
- - Actors produce artifacts
+ - Actors produce Artifacts
- - Artifacts are managed in tools
+ - Artifacts are managed in Tools
-#### Batch 2
  - Tools expose APIs
  - APIs are access by a dashboard (*we really just want to build one*)
  - The dashboard is used to monitor and track product